karenpayneoregon/SqlServerInsertFiles/readme.md

 ## Introduction
 Learn how to store any binary or non-binary file into a SQL-Server database table using C# and SqlClient  classes which is one option while the other option is using FILESTREAM.
 Which one to use can be a team decision, a DBA decision or dependent on amount and sizes of files.
 Here the focus will be on storing files in a column within a table.

+## Porting from old article

+This article is a port from Microsoft TechNet which Karen wrote November 27 2019.
+Microsoft TechNet is going away thus the reason for this article.

+Original code was written in 4.5 and 4.7 framework which still exist, and two new projects have been added using NET8.
+To write the NET8 versions, new projects were created, old framework code added to the new class project then refactored the code.
+A console project was added to insert and read back a image file.
+It does not matter the file type, if a image works so will other file types.

+**Author’s opinion**, it depends on how many files will be stored along with file sizes and usage of images.
+For example, there is a table that represents categories for products with ten rows, one image per row, this is a decent reason for storing images in a database table.
+Before storing files in a database table read the Stackoverflow post and decide which is best, file system or database storage.

+## Code presented below

+None of the NET8 code is shown, once the [repository](https://github.com/karenpayneoregon/SqlServerInsertFiles) is clone examine the code.
+NET8 code is basically the same as the framework code but better.
+For example `cmd.Parameters.AddWithValue` has been replaced with `cmd.Parameters.Add` and more refinements.

+## Source code

+Clone the following GitHub [repository](https://github.com/karenpayneoregon/SqlServerInsertFiles).
+For the [NET8](https://dotnet.microsoft.com/en-us/download/visual-studio-sdks?cid=getdotnetsdk) core projects, this requires that NET8 is installed and using Microsoft [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/).

+## Storing files

+Should files be stored in a database or the file system?

+For a great discussion, read the following [Stackoverflow post](https://stackoverflow.com/questions/3748/storing-images-in-db-yea-or-nay#3756).

 ## Column type used for storing files
 The column type which will be used is varbinary(MAX) which is best suited for this type of operation.